meikse/chinese_vocab_trainer/README.md

 ## preparation

 To simply use the trainer, a `./vocab.csv` shall exist in the root.
 This file should be manually filled with vocabulary that will be learned by the user.
+Note, only "," should be used as separation indicator!
 For that the following pattern must be adhered for one row:

 | level | german | pinyin | hanyu | hints